Chris Barratt

 Cryptic genetic diversity under climate change (2022-2023)

-I study cryptic diversity within the Hyperolius mitchelli species complex across East Africa.
-This work is a follow up from Bwong et al. 2020 and generated a new genome-wide dataset for these to combine genetic diversity estimates with climate change forecasts and species distribution models, and predict potential future population declines.
-Collaborators: John V. Lyakurwa (University of Dar es Salaam, Tanzania), Beryl Bwong (National Museums of Kenya), Hendrik Müller (University of Halle, Germany), Christoph Conrad (University of Halle, Germany), Simon Loader (National History Museum, London, UK), Sebastian Steinfartz (University of Leipzig, Germany)
+Recently published in Evolutionary Applications here is our a follow up from Bwong et al. 2020 focused on the East African reedfrogs Hyperolius mitchelli and H. rubrovermiculatus.
+In this work we generated a new genome-wide dataset to combine genetic diversity and local adaptation estimates with climate change forecasts and species distribution models, with the goal of aiding conservation management efforts.
+Collaborators: John V. Lyakurwa (University of Dar es Salaam, Tanzania), Beryl Bwong (National Museums of Kenya), Lucinda P. Lawson (University of Cincinnati), Hendrik Müller (University of Halle, Germany), Robert Jehle (University of Salford, UK), Simon Loader (National History Museum, London, UK), Sebastian Steinfartz (University of Leipzig, Germany)